equivalent/equivalent.github.io/_posts/article/2017-02-27-rails-association-relation-arel-magic.markdown

 > Each time I stumble upon new example I'll add it here (suggestions
 > welcome, you can PR this article).

+> NOTE: many of these examples were written back when Rails 4 was a thing.
+Some may be out of date with better ways how to do them

 ## Beginner

 > This artile may be too long, therefore